sushiljainam/file-tree-export/contributing.md

 file-structure-generator/
 ├── src/
 │   └── file-structure-generator.ts
+├── dist/
+│   └── file-structure-generator.js
 ├── package.json
 ├── tsconfig.json
 ├── run-file-structure-generator.sh
 ├── README.md
 └── CONTRIBUTING.md
 ```

+Note: Unlike many TypeScript projects, we do commit the `dist` directory to version control.
+This is to facilitate running the script directly from GitHub without requiring a build step.

 ## Building the Project